-- a.
-Typing and Printing: Type and print on only one side of short bond paper (8.5" x 11"), thick enough so the printing does not show at the back of the paper. - b.
-Margins: Top, Right and Bottom: 1.00"

-Left: 1.25" to allow for binding

-- c.
-Font Type and Size: Times New Roman; 12 points - d.
-Spacing of Text: Use double space typing within and between paragraphs.
+- Typing and Printing: Type and print on only one side of short bond paper (8.5" x 11"), thick enough so the printing does not show at the back of the paper. - Margins: Top, Right and Bottom: 1.00" b.
+Left: 1.25" to allow for binding - Font Type and Size: Times New Roman; 12 points c. - Spacing of Text: Use double space typing within and between paragraphs.
 To make sure you keep double space typing between paragraphs, check your setting for "Line spacing Options" in the Paragraph Menu.
-For "Spacing", set both "Before" and "After" at
+For "Spacing", set both "Before" and "After" at "0" and

-"0" and "Line Spacing" at "Single".
+"Line Spacing" at "Single".

-- e.
-TextAlignment: Use "Justified" format.
-This means that both the left side and right side of the text will be straight. - f.
-Paragraph Indention: Indent the first line of each paragraph by 0.5". - g.
-Page Numbering: The title page is considered the first page of the manuscript but should not bear any page number.
+- Text Alignment: Use "Justified" format.
+This means that both the left side and right side of the text will be straight. - Paragraph Indention: Indent the first line of each paragraph by 0.5". f. - Page Numbering: The title page is considered the first page of the manuscript but should not bear any page number.